thiagozs/logfire/docs/getting-started.md

 ## Querying events

-logfire also provides an HTTP API for querying events:
+Logfire also provides an HTTP API for querying events:

 ```bash
 $ curl -d '{"events": ["cache.hit", "cache.miss"]}' -H "Content-Type: application/json" http://localhost:8085/query
 # Result: [{"$date":1401998427,"file_name":"foobar.html","$id":1,"file_type":"html"},{"$date":1401998444,"file_name":"foobar.html","$id":2,"file_type":"html"}]
 ```

 > :exclamation: The querying API provides much more options.
 To learn more about the available options, see the [API documentation](api.md).
+To see some examples, see the [Querying and Query Operators Page](querying.md).